opsschool/curriculum/databases_101.rst

 A database is a program or library that helps you store data.
 They usually impose some sort of structure to the data to assist with querying and filtering.
 The most common structure databases use to store data is a table, and most database will use multiple tables to store data.

 A table is composed of rows representing an item, and columns represent some attribute of that item; much like using a spreadsheet for a task list, where a row would be a task, and you would have a column for a task name, and a second column for whether it has been completed.

 What is a Relational Database?
 ==============================

-A relational database is a database which data is organized into tables.
+A relational database is a database in which data is organized into tables, usually with some form of relationship between them, for example a table containing customer names and addresses, and one containing sales transactions.
+Rather than repeat customer details every time a transaction is done, the data gets stored once into a single table, and then unique reference is stored in the sales transactions table, linking each transaction to the customer.
+This approach makes a relational database very efficient for storing data, since reused data can be stored in a single table and referenced in other tables.
+It thus also reduces the likelihood of mistakes.

-Data can be retrieved in may forms by combining multiple tables into new table using operations like JOIN.
+Data can be retrieved in many forms by combining multiple tables into new tables using operations like JOIN.
 The composed table will have new rows that are a combination of its parent tables.
-This approach makes a relational database very efficient for storing data, since reused data can be stored in a single table and referenced in other tables.

 Why We Use Databases?
 =====================